 (b) Insurance policies;

-(3) The alternate document must show the applicant's name and date of birth or age and should be at least one year old (unless it is for a child under age one).
+(3) The alternate document shall show the applicant's name and date of birth or age and should be at least one year old (unless it is for a child under age one).

 (B) What is acceptable documentation of identity?